-The Company issued 10% cumulative redeemable preferred stock on June 28, 2017.
-The holder of the 10% cumulative redeemable preferred stock was entitled to receive, when, as and if authorized and declared by the Company's board of directors, cumulative cash dividends at the rate of 10% per annum of the \$1,000 liquidation preference per share of the 10% cumulative redeemable preferred stock.
-The Company redeemed the 10% cumulative redeemable preferred stock on June 30, 2023, at a redemption price of \$1,000 per share.
+The Company's 10% cumulative redeemable preferred stock ranks, with respect to rights to the payment of dividends and the distribution of assets upon liquidation, dissolution or winding up of the Company, senior to the rights of holders of the Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock.
+The holders of the 10% cumulative redeemable preferred stock are entitled to receive, when, as and if authorized and declared by the Company's board of directors, cumulative cash dividends at the rate of 10% per annum of the \$1,000 liquidation preference per share of the 10% cumulative redeemable preferred stock.
+Such dividends accrue on a daily basis and are cumulative from and including the initial issue date of the 10% cumulative redeemable preferred stock of June 28, 2017.